libraab/NetPractice/README.md

 Step 2)- Computer 'A' needs to comunicate with computer 'B'; so they must have the same mask and close ip addressses (same as level 1).

-Step 3)- The netmasks of Computer C & D are already the same; 30 is another way to write 255.255.255.252.
+Step 3)- The netmasks of C & D are already the same; /30 is another way to write 255.255.255.252.

   Now we need to give them close ip adresses (such as 20.0.0.1 & 20.0.0.2).

-  Ps : Doesn't work with ip starting with 10 (cause they're private addr).
+  Ps : Avoid using private IP addresses (such as those starting with 10) cause it's not gonna work of course.

 ![Screen Shot 2022-02-07 at 1 53 29 PM](https://user-images.githubusercontent.com/81954460/152797521-b1a9bb6b-faa5-4318-9aee-ed46c36bb4d7.png)